pratyaygopal/typst-resume/resume.typ

   date: "June 2025 - July 2025",
-  [Developed a testing strategy to verify 5 modules of an open-source hardware accelerator using executed SystemVerilog UVM-esqe testbenches while ensuring 100\% functional correctness and simulation coverage], [Implemented 4 self-checking testbenches with scoreboard mechanisms and functional coverage models.], [Integrated Vivado-based synthesis and implementation flow to validate FPGA compatibility and performance.], [Collaborated on the testing of a RISC-V based image detection system targeting the Arty A7 FPGA platform.]
+  [Developed a testing strategy to verify 5 modules of an open-source hardware accelerator using executed SystemVerilog UVM-esqe testbenches while ensuring 100\% functional correctness and simulation coverage], [Implemented 4 self-checking testbenches with scoreboard mechanisms and functional coverage models.], [Integrated Vivado-based synthesis and implementation flow to validate FPGA compliance and performance.]
 )

 #exp_item(